ahuarte47/duckdb-raster/docs/functions.md

 + `data`[] (uint8_t): Interleaved pixel data for all bands, stored in row-major order.
 The size of this array depends on the data type, number of bands, and tile dimensions.

-By using `RT_Read`, the extension also provides “replacement scans” for common raster file formats, allowing you to query files of these formats as if they were tables directly.
+The default data format for the data band columns is `RAW`, which means that the pixel data is stored uncompressed in the BLOB.
+You can choose to use a compressed format by setting the `data_format` parameter to one of the available options, which may reduce the size of the BLOB and improve the RAM usage, at the cost of some additional CPU overhead for compression and decompression.
+Any operation on the data band columns will automatically expand the data to uncompressed format of double-precision values.
+If you are going to invoke operations on the data band columns, it will be more efficient to do not set any compression from the beginning.
+You can finally use any `RT_Cube2Type<TYPE>` function to cast the results of your operations to a desired type before writing the pixel data to a new file.

 `RT_Read` supports filter pushdown on the non-BLOB columns, which allows you to prefilter the tiles that are loaded based on their metadata or spatial location.
 Note that the `bbox` and `geometry` columns are available for spatial filtering; for example, you can filter tiles that intersect a given geometry.

+By using `RT_Read`, the extension also provides “replacement scans” for common raster file formats (`.tif`, `.img`, `.vrt`), allowing you to query files of these formats as if they were tables directly.

 #### Signature